callum-stewart/f21dg-2022-d1/report/00_welcome.md

 **[Web version here](https://learntocloud.guide)**

 This is a guide based on our experiences getting into Cloud and DevOps.
-Once done, you should have the technical knowledge for roles like:
+Once done, you should have the technical knowledge for roles like

 - System administrator.
 - Cloud Support Engineer.